 The federal government collects income tax from people and businesses, based upon the amount of money that was earned during a particular year.
 There can also be other income taxes levied, such as state or local ones.
 Specifics of how to calculate this type of tax can change as tax laws do.

-In the U.S., the Internal Revenue Service processed 260+ million tax returns for the 2021 fiscal year.
-The amount of income tax owed will depend upon the person’s tax bracket and it will typically go up as a person’s income does.
-That’s because, in the U.S., there is a progressive tax system for federal income tax, meaning individuals who earn more are taxed more.
+The amount of income tax owed will depend upon the person’s tax bracket; it will typically go up as a person’s income does.
+That’s because the U.S. has a progressive tax system for federal income tax, meaning individuals who earn more are taxed more.

 If you’re wondering “What tax bracket am I in?” know that there are currently seven different federal tax brackets.
 The amount owed will also depend on filing categories like single; head of household; married, filing jointly; and married, filing separately.